 SOUTH KOREA: Toe Bang Café, 3465 W. 6th St., Koreatown, opens noon on some days (2pm otherwise), and has 11 TV screens.
 Not yet vetted; fingers crossed!

-NEW ZEALAND: Tangaroa Fish Market, 12604 Washington Blvd., Culver City, opens 11:30am, has indoor/outdoor seating with extensive seafood menu.
+NEW ZEALAND: Tangaroa Fish Market, 12604 Washington Blvd., Culver City, opens 11:30am, has indoor/outdoor seating with mainly seafood menu.
+Their oysters can be xlnt.
 Beer/wine.
-Big soccer clientele!
-Arrive early to get a seat.

 NIGERIA: Totos,15355 Sherman Way, Van Nuys is a real-deal ethno-diner run by nice people who just so happen to love soccer!
 Lots of stew-y bowls and jollof rice plates.